 Get the right fabrics to avoid stink, and to reduce washing & drying times.
 If you bring just enough clothes in the right weights, you can layer just about all your clothes all at once for the coldest day of your trek (and your pack will be light!).
 The hardest thing is to not bring too much.

 We created a budget and exchanged our Euros to Rupees at a bank in Kathmandu.
-Our arrangements with our guide were to pay for each meal and lodge ourselves so we would need to bring enough cash to cover our daily expenses.
+Our arrangement with our guide was to pay for meals and lodges ourselves so we would need to bring enough cash to cover our daily expenses.

 Our research suggested a budget of ~$25USD/day per person.
 In the end, we had lots of cash leftover to pay for our hotel and eating out in Kathmandu.